Ghostmonday/Synapse/MAP.md

 # Codebase Feature Map

-**Purpose**: Quick reference for mapping code → features → contracts → validation gates.
+**Purpose**: Quick reference for mapping code → features → validation gates.
 **For**: Grok AI, developers, and automated tooling.

 ## Where to Start